 - Apply for an ATLAS internship.
 ATLAS often has positions requiring writing skills that will help you learn to use your writing abilities in a technical setting.
 No experience is required for ATLAS internships!
 Many of these positions are paid.

 - Find an open-source project on GitHub and volunteer to write documentation for it.
 GitHub has some great resources to help you understand what “documentation” means and how to do it well.
 If you aren’t sure what GitHub is or how to get started with it, follow the link anyway — the best way to learn technical writing is just to plunge in.

-- Use online resources to get familiar with some key terminology and concepts: Darwin Information Typing Architecture (learn about it here) and Web Content Accessibility Guidelines (learn about it here)
+- Use online resources to get familiar with some key terminology and concepts: Darwin Information Typing Architecture and Web Content Accessibility Guidelines.